Auto Theft Laws in Minnesota

 In Minnesota, motor vehicle theft carries felony penalties.
 Learn about the various conduct that constitutes theft in the state.

 Minnesota criminalizes motor vehicle theft, joyriding, and failure to return a rental car under its general theft laws.
-In addition, Minnesota has a separate law that covers tampering with a vehicle.
-The crime of carjacking—taking a vehicle by force or threat of force—falls under the state's robbery laws.
+In addition, Minnesota has separate laws that cover tampering with a vehicle and carjacking.

 Minnesota's general theft law covers several vehicle theft-related crimes—all of which are felonies.
 The term "motor vehicle" applies to cars, as well as any self-propelled device operated on land, rails, or water or in the air.